 Flirting on Facebook Can Lead To Divorce

 Accepting the Facebook friend request from her old high school boyfriend seemed harmless enough to Monica, even though she felt a twinge of excitement at the time.
 At first, he would “like” pictures that she uploaded or comment on posts that she made.
 Then they started to message each other.
 Soon they were e-mailing, texting and talking on the phone every day.
+The flirting soon turned to real feelings.
 “Before I knew it, I was in love with another man.
 I would communicate with him all day while I was at work.
-I would make up phony excuses to so I could talk to him on the phone at night and we met up at hotels.
+Would make up phony excuses to so I could talk to him on the phone at night and we met up at hotels.
 I took advantage of every opportunity I had to see him . . . and I was married.”

 There is even a website dedicated to these affairs– facebookcheeting.com – and the stories on the site are eerily similar.
 Here are just a few examples:

 My wife had a Facebook emotional affair for over a year with an old high school friend.
 I guess, from what she has said at our marriage counseling, it started out as just catching up and talking about old times.
 Then it turned to flirting, and he began to ask her some “what if’s” and “do you have any regrets,” and then there was some sexual innuendo and they started to explore some of their history and it developed from that.
 To say I am devastated is an understatement.”

 “I found out about four months ago that my husband was having a affair with a friend from high school.
 He said she happened to pop up on ‘people you might know.’
 He said he messaged her and it went from there.
 Did I mention I was 7 months pregnant when I found out?”

 “I divorced my wife over a Facebook affair.
 I had enough.
 To me it is a full-blown affair of the heart.”